temporalio/documentation/docs/activities.md

 An Activity Type is the mapping of a name to an Activity Definition.

-Activity Types are scoped via Task Queues.
+Activity Types are scoped through Task Queues.

 ## Activity Execution